AhmedAlSubhi99/Course_Documentation/README.md

 - It often considers programs as theories of some logic.
 - It may simplify writing parallel programs.

-##### ***Advantages:****
+##### ***Advantages:***

-1- Short, efficient code.
+- Short, efficient code.
-2- Can be implemented using methods not yet known at the time of programming.
+- Can be implemented using methods not yet known at the time of programming.

 ##### ***Disadvantages:***

-1- Sometimes hard to understand for external people.
+- Sometimes hard to understand for external people.
-2- Based on an unfamiliar conceptual model for people (solution state).
+- Based on an unfamiliar conceptual model for people (solution state).